The Last Sharknado: It's About Time: Plot

 In the new, sharknado-free timeline, all of the Shepard family and friends are alive.
-Fin and April run the bar from the first film with Nova, who now likes sharks.
-April is pregnant with Gil.
+Fin and April run the bar with Nova, who now likes sharks, while April is pregnant with Gil.
 A television commercial reveals that Skye has become a politician and is a leading presidential candidate.
 Fin's daughter Claudia delivers Fin a letter from his father, who is in space and has sent his flight insignia as a gift for Gil's birth.
 Fin, who plans to retire to Kansas with April and Gil, delivers an emotional farewell speech to his friends and family.
 April goes into labor, and everyone rushes out of the bar to head to the hospital.
 As they leave, the television plays a broadcast of The Today Show with Al Roker reporting that there are no clouds in the sky at all, an occurrence that will likely never happen again.